CBIIT/p2p-datasci/gettingstarted.md

 Event number: 475 544 425 Call-in number: 1-650-479-3207

 ### How Does it Work?
-5 Easy Steps
+4 Easy Steps

 1. **[Register](http://bit.ly/NCI_datascience_peer2peer)**

-2. After you register, your expressed interests will be used to help place you in appropriate study groups.
-Proceed with Steps 3 - 5 at any time!

-3. Look through the list of Resources on this website ([beginners](https://cbiit.github.io/p2p-datasci/beginner-resources/) & [intermediate/advanced)](https://cbiit.github.io/p2p-datasci/intadv-resources/)
+2. Look through the list of Resources on this website ([beginners](https://cbiit.github.io/p2p-datasci/beginner-resources/) & [intermediate/advanced)](https://cbiit.github.io/p2p-datasci/intadv-resources/)

-4. Find your chosen topic(s) in the [Learning Exchange Microsoft Team](https://bit.ly/2V1k9tj).
+3. Find your chosen topic(s) in the [Learning Exchange Microsoft Team](https://bit.ly/2V1k9tj).
 Look for the channels that correspond to    your interests.

-5. Start learning and engage in dialogue with others in your channel(s) whenever you need help or have tips to share!
+4. Start learning and engage in dialogue with others in your channel(s) whenever you need help or have tips to share!

 ### Tips for Participating in the Learning Exchange